This post may contain affiliate links. Please read our privacy policy.

 Stuffed shells might just be the most substantially satisfying baked pasta dish around, with the exception of lasagna.
-But there is something about stuffed shells….they look and feel a little more special than other baked pastas, probably because there is some individual pasta stuffing involved.
+But there is something about stuffed shells…they look and feel a little more special (and also adorable) than other baked pasta dishes, probably because some individual pasta stuffing is involved.
+And, if you can make lasagna, you can make stuffed shells!

-I used ground turkey instead of ground beef or other red meat in these stuffed shells, and they definitely have all of the satisfaction and substance that we are all seeking in our baked stuffed pasta.
+I used ground turkey instead of ground beef or other red meat in this stuffed shells recipe.
+They definitely have all of the substance that we are all seeking in our baked stuffed pasta but with less fat than ground beef.
+However, three kinds of cheese (Parmesan, ricotta, and mozzarella) make them really satisfying.
+You can use fresh or packaged mozzarella here.
+I love fresh, but I also love the convenience of grated mozzarella, so it’s a toss-up!

 Stuffed Shells: Cheesy, satisfying, and special, this is one of the best baked pasta dishes around.